chaojie1022/soubaibei/src/main/resources/static/assets/bootstrap-table/src/extensions/cookie/README.md

 ### cookiePath

 * type: String
 * description: you can tell the browser what path the cookie belongs to.
-By default, the cookie belongs to the current page.
+By default, the cookie belongs to the current pageReq.
 * default: `null`

 ### cookieDomain